Written by Tracy Stern

 Close-ups of Angel’s and Wesley’s faces.

-Angel: “Maybe we can make a break for it.”
+Angel: “Maybe we can make

 Wesley: “Impossible.”